Beware then of useless murmuring,

 It disturbed her, the drawings she had seen of those crosses and banners broken, littering the ground, golden calligraphy now stained red.

-So Oracion hurried down stairs of drafty white stone passage, until she reached the rooms below.
-There she momentarily forgot her quest to find her beloved Nobel, because Father’s voice from behind Mother’s bedchamber was filled with something Oracion identified as pain.
-She was not used to hearing Father like this.
-Little Oracion crept even closer to the closed door, to listen without being observed.
+So child Oracion hurried down stairs of drafty white stone passage, until she reached the rooms below.
+There she momentarily forgot her quest to find Nobel, because Father’s voice from behind Mother’s bedchamber was filled with something Oracion identified as pain.
+She was not used to hearing Father like this, and little Oracion crept even closer to the closed door, to listen without being observed.

 “Desirous, how can you say this, of what do you speak?”
 Father was asking Mother.
-“Why would I take treasures from my own chapel passed down to me from my father before me, and his father before him, that which has been consecrated to my Lord?
+“Why would I take the special candles from my own chapel passed down to me from my father before me, and his father before him, that which has been consecrated to my Lord?
 Of what dark deeds do you accuse?”

 “If it was not you than it was Priest” Mother stated with a voice that still sounded angry, but now determined, and colored with urgency.